AdminTurnedDevOps/ABox/README.md

 Pick one in the TUI with `/provider`, or pass `--model grok-default` (and the other profile names) on `abox` / `abox exec`.
 Missing `XAI_API_KEY` / `OPENAI_API_KEY` / `ANTHROPIC_API_KEY` fails the turn, not VM boot (`abox --probe-vm` still works).

-Guest egress is allowlisted for configured MCP origins on HTTPS `:443` via libkrun TSI inet (no guest NIC).
-Provider HTTPS is host-brokered, so those hosts are not on the guest allowlist.
+The guest has no NIC and no TSI inet (`krun_add_vsock` flags 0).
+Provider and MCP HTTPS stay on the host brokers.
 Isolation is still **Planned**.
-The allowlist is ABox’s Go dialer, not a VMM guarantee.
+Origin policy is ABox’s Go dialer, not a VMM guarantee.

 LLM traffic does **not** take the MCP `connectivity.mode` path.
 Direct vs agentgateway today applies to MCP servers.
-The host broker hits the provider `base_url` above.
+The host LLM broker hits the provider `base_url` above. `connectivity.mode: offline` disables both.

 ## Credentials